Cardinal: Pope OK’d spending 1M euros to free kidnapped nun

 Becciu is one of 10 people accused in the Vatican’s sprawling financial fraud trial, which originated in the Holy See’s 350 million euro investment in a London property and expanded to cover other alleged crimes.
 Prosecutors have accused the defendants of a host of crimes for allegedly fleecing the Holy See of millions of euros in fees, commissions and bad investments.

 Becciu, the lone cardinal on trial, is accused of embezzlement, abuse of office and witness tampering, all of which he denies.
-On Thursday, his testimony covered the charges concerning his relationship with an Italian self-styled intelligence specialist who is also on trial on embezzlement charges, Cecilia Marogna.
+On Thursday, his testimony covered the charges concerning his relationship with an Italian self-styled intelligence specialist, Cecilia Marogna.

 Marogna has told Italian media that she helped negotiate the release of Catholic hostages in Africa on behalf of the Holy See.
-Vatican prosecutors accuse her of embezzling a half-million euros, citing bank records from her Slovenian holding company that show wire transfers from the Vatican for unspecified humanitarian ends, and expenditures out of the account for high-end luxury goods.
+Vatican prosecutors accuse her of embezzling 575 million euros, citing bank records from her Slovenian holding company that show nine wire transfers from the Vatican in 2018-2019 for unspecified humanitarian ends, and expenditures out of the account at Prada, Luis Vuitton and fancy hotels.
+Marogna has said the transfers were reimbursements for expenditures and compensation for her services.

 Becciu testified Thursday that he hired Marogna as an external security consultant, impressed by her grasp of geopolitical affairs and the trust she enjoyed of two of Italy’s top secret service officials, Generals Luciano Carta and Gianni Caravelli, who accompanied her to a meeting with Becciu in the Vatican in October 2017.